y-ich/parallel.js/README.md

 Parallel.js solves that problem by giving you high level access to multicore processing using web workers.
 It runs in your browser (as long as it supports web workers).
 Check it out.

-Original parallel.js was written and is maintained by Adam Savitzky.
-This version of parallel.js was re-written in CoffeeScript, and has no dependency on underscore.js.
+Original parallel.js was written and is maintained by Adam Savitzky. **This fork of parallel.js was re-written in CoffeeScript, and has no dependency on underscore.js.**

 # Usage